Table of contents

 The Workload Security API is a RESTful API that you use to make HTTP requests to interact with Workload Security.
 The SDK includes a Python package that makes it easy to use the API in Python.

-The API Reference provides information about each resource that you interact with:
+The API Reference provides information about each resource with which you interact:

-• Descriptions of operations that you can perform on each resource (GET, POST, etc)
+• Descriptions of operations that you can perform on each resource (GET, POST, and so on).

 API versions